 UIC is Expanding West Campus Parking and Traffic Calming to Improve Patient Experience

-UIC will soon be initiating traffic improvement projects near the intersection of Taylor Street and Wood Street in order to increase pedestrian safety on the health enterprise campus.
+UIC has initiated traffic improvement projects near the intersection of Taylor Street and Wood Street in order to increase pedestrian safety on the health enterprise campus.
 These projects will calm the flow of traffic across west campus and provide a safer environment for patients, staff and students alike.
 The full scope of the phased projects integrates both structured parking and traffic calming improvements, including upgrades at the intersection near the UI Hospital, the Outpatient Care Center and the Specialty Care Building, to enhance traffic flow and pedestrian safety.
 Additionally, this activity will also address the immediate need for additional campus parking and help ensure that UIC’s West Campus infrastructure is well-positioned for the future.
 Current updates can be found on the project website here and completion is expected in summer 2026.

 Construction continues to move quickly on a new parking structure at the intersection of Grenshaw Street and Wolcott Avenue.
 The project will deliver approximately 1,000 new structured parking spaces to support increased demand driven by the ongoing expansion of UI Health facilities, including the 2022 opening of the UI Health Specialty Care Building and projected growth of the UI Hospital & Clinics.
 The project will also replace parking space lost as a result of new construction projects, including the planned Drug Discovery and Cancer Research Pavilion.